guyfridge/Infra-Optimization/README.md

 5. Take snapshot of ETCD database
 6. Set criteria such that if the memory of CPU goes beyond 50%, environments automatically get scaled up and configured

-## Manually create a controller VM on Google Cloud and install Ansible, Docker, and Kubernetes on it
+## Manually create a controller VM on Google Cloud and install Terraform, Ansible, Docker, and Kubernetes on it
 Inside Google Cloud, create an e2-medium machine with the following:
 1. Ubuntu OS
 2. 10GB storage